varnav/makejxl/README.md

 # makejxl

 This tool will bulk encode image files in given directory to [JPEG-XL](https://gitlab.com/wg1/jpeg-xl).
+It will leave original files intact, creating .jxl file next to each original.

 JPEG-XL encoder is still under development.

 ## Supported input file formats: